 Calvin's father soon discovered his son's powers and wished to cure his son before everyone would turn on his son.
 Relocating to a cave, Calvin's father developed a machine that would remove Calvin's powers.
-Calvin, however, didn't want to part ways with his parts and his father had to lie claiming the machine would help his mimicked powers remain permanently.
+Calvin, however, didn't want to part ways with his parents and his father had to lie claiming the machine would help his mimicked powers remain permanently.
 However, before anything could be done, Calvin and his father were attacked by an angry mob.
 Calvin's father died saving his son and Calvin swore revenge.

 Major Story Arcs